Is It Right to Include HRA in ESI Deductions? Seeking Clarity on Employee Coverage Rules

 oahamid

-Regarding washing allowance, if wearing a uniform is compulsory for an employee, then a reasonable amount as a washing allowance is not required to be taken for payment of contribution.
-But if you provide a disproportionate amount under the head washing allowance or where a washing allowance is paid with no uniform to be worn, it will be treated as wage, and a contribution should be paid.
+Regarding the washing allowance, if wearing a uniform is compulsory for an employee, then a reasonable amount as a washing allowance is not required to be taken for payment of contribution.
+But if you provide a disproportionate amount under the head washing allowance or where a washing allowance is paid with no uniform to be worn, it will be treated as a wage, and a contribution should be paid.

 About traveling allowance/conveyance allowance, etc., I have posted exhaustively in the past; please search those posts.
-Reimbursement of duty-related travel expenses is not wage.
-A fixed amount payment without any production of travel documents, tickets, etc., is wage.
+Reimbursement of duty-related travel expenses is not a wage.
+A fixed amount payment without any production of travel documents, tickets, etc., is a wage.

 O. Abdul Hameed